HamziJerry/Tribute-Page/README.md

 # Tribute Page

-This project Tribute Page is a tribute to Quaid-e-Azam Muhammad Ali Jinnah and Also for freeCodeCamp (Responsive Web Design) Certificate.
+Tribute Page is a tribute to Quaid-e-Azam Muhammad Ali Jinnah which contains all about his life in a short list and also this project is fully responsive for freeCodeCamp (Responsive Web Design) Certificate.

 ## Project Live Working Url